There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 Tour the silver mines

 Tour the silver mines.
-Join a train raid that takes you 342 meters below the surface and 2.3 kilometers into the mountain.
-Inside the king’s mine, there is a guided tour through shafts and stopes.
-You will even examine the fascinating and famous “Fahrkunst” – a mine elevator built in 1881.
-(The tour takes 1.5 hours, and the temperature in the mine is 6°C, so you must dress warmly).
+Join a train ride that takes you 342 meters below the surface and 2.3 kilometers into the mountain.
+Inside the King’s mine, there is a guided tour.
+The temperature in the mine is 6°C, so you must dress warmly.

 Activities for children

-At the Norwegian Mining Museum, you will encounter activity grounds where children can interactively learn about and try the tasks of a traditional miner.
-There are demonstrations of the old mining technique, of fire setting.
+Close to the entrance of the Silver mines, you will encounter activity grounds where children can interactively learn about and try the tasks of a traditional miner.
 You can make your own coin, just as they did in Kongsberg three hundred years ago.
 With a hammer and chisel, you can “excavate” minerals that are then yours to keep.
-You can also “wash out” silver and bring the silver home with you.
-The area around the mines also has a lot to offer families, including a popular spot for bathing and a museum shop in the Sakkerhusene.
+You can also “wash out” silver.
+The area around the mines also has a lot to offer families, including a popular spot for swimming and a museum shop in the Sakkerhusene.
 Bring picnic basket and enjoy your lunch in beautiful surroundings.

-The restaurant Sakkerhuskroa is located at the Sakkerhusene, close to the entrance of the silver mines.
-The Sakkerhusene is the traditional housing of the miners during the work week.
+The restaurant Sakkerhuskroa is located at the Sakkerhusene (traditional housing of the miners during the work week).
 These magnificent buildings were built by architect Georg Andreas Bull between 1867 and 1874.
 Today, the Sakkerhusene are used for meetings, conferences and dinners.
-In Sakkerhuskroa you can enjoy dinner, lunch, cakes, juice, soda, coffee and tea, inside the building or outside in the garden.
+In Sakkerhuskroa you can enjoy dinner and lunch, inside the building or outside in the garden.